Magister degree: German-speaking Europe and other parts of Central and Eastern Europe

-In Austria, universities have partitioned almost all their previous Magister programs into a three- or four-year bachelor's and two-year master's program, following the cycle structure of the Bologna Process.
+In Austria, universities have partitioned almost all their previous Magister programs into a three- or four-year Bachelor's and two-year Master's program, following the cycle structure of the Bologna Process.

-In Poland magister (abbreviated mgr or mgr inż. for in technical disciplines) is awarded after 5 years of university-level education and it is an equivalent to Master of Arts, Master of Science, Master of Laws, Master of Music in an academic discipline.
+In Poland magister (abbreviated mgr or mgr inż. for degrees in technical disciplines) is awarded after five years of university-level education and it is an equivalent to Master of Arts, Master of Science, Master of Laws, Master of Music in an academic discipline.
 Before around 1999 and the implementation of the Bologna Process the first academic degree awarded in Poland was magister.
-After implementation of the Bologna Process the person who obtained a Licentiate degree can continue education to the magister level (it requires additional 2 years of studies).
+After implementation of the Bologna Process the person who obtained a Licentiate degree can continue education to the magister level (it requires additional two years of studies).

 With the implementation of the Bologna Process, curriculums leading to Magister degrees have been phased out in many countries.